 But repayment timing becomes the important factor later.

 In many payday-style structures, repayment may happen within a shorter period or through concentrated repayment timing.
-Some borrowers experience repayment difficulties because larger repayment amounts may need to be arranged quickly.
+Some customers experience repayment difficulties because larger repayment amounts may need to be arranged quickly.

-This difference in repayment organization is one of the biggest reasons borrowers compare payday loans with signature loans.
+This difference in repayment organization is one of the biggest reasons customers compare payday loans with signature loans.

-A lot of borrowers in Utah now spend more time reviewing repayment schedules before choosing a loan option.
+A lot of customers in Utah now spend more time reviewing repayment schedules before choosing a loan option.

 One reason signature loans are commonly preferred is because repayment is divided into fixed installments instead of concentrated short repayment timing.

-That repayment structure often feels easier to organize within:
+That repayment structure stays straightforward to organize within:

 - monthly budgeting